Maria Zambaco

-Maria Zambaco (29 April 1843, London – 14 July 1914, Paris), born Marie Terpsithea Cassavetti (Μαρία Τερψιθέα Κασσαβέτη, sometimes spelled Maria Tepsithia Kassavetti or referred to as Mary), was a British artist and model of Greek descent.
-She was favoured by the Pre-Raphaelites.
+Maria Zambaco (29 April 1843, London – 14 July 1914, Paris), born Marie Terpsithea Cassavetti (Μαρία Τερψιθέα Κασσαβέτη, sometimes spelled Maria Tepsithia Kassavetti or referred to as Mary), was a British artist's model of Greek descent, favoured by the Pre-Raphaelites.
+She was also a sculptor.

 Early life

 Maria was a daughter of wealthy Anglo-Hellenic merchant Demetrios Cassavetti (d.1858) and his wife Euphrosyne (1822–1896) and niece of the Greek Consul and noted patron Alexander Constantine Ionides.
 Maria and her cousins Marie Spartali Stillman and Aglaia Coronio were known collectively among friends as "the Three Graces", after the Charites of Greek mythology.
 After inheriting her father's fortune in 1858, she was able to lead a more independent life and was known to go unchaperoned while still unmarried.

 Artistic life

 Maria dedicated herself to art, and studied at the Slade School under Alphonse Legros and under Auguste Rodin in Paris.
 She worked as a sculptor in the 1880s, sharing studio space in Chelsea, London with Louise Jopling.

 The British Museum holds four of her medals that she donated, depicting the heads of young girls.
 British Museum holdings: Museum numbers- Medal 1 1887,1207.1, Medal 2 1887,0209.1 and Medals 3 and 4 1887,0209.2.

 She exhibited at the Royal Academy in 1887 and the 1889 Arts and Crafts Exhibition Society in London.
 She exhibited at the Paris Salon as well.

 Familiar within the circles of the Pre-Raphaelites for her dark red hair and pale skin, she did her most notable modelling for artist Edward Burne-Jones.
 She also sat as a model for James McNeill Whistler and Dante Gabriel Rossetti.